 The SANA operator assigns and registers CCSDS protocol parameters and other CCSDS objects as directed by the criteria and procedures specified in CCSDS documents.
 SANA is the core registrar and first-level authority for CCSDS registries.
 The SANA registers a variety of standards-related information, such as protocol identifiers, agencies, service and data providers, XML schema, a glossary of terms, and other information that is used across CCSDS.
+The SANA is the primary registration authority for all CCSDS Areas and Working Groups.

-SANA manages only the protocol registries of the CCSDS, which owns the corresponding protocol space.
+In addition to other kinds of registries, the SANA manages the protocol registries of the CCSDS, which owns the corresponding protocol space.
 Whenever a protocol space is not owned by CCSDS but its registry is of use to the CCSDS community, SANA may make reference to that external registry.
 For example, if CCSDS is using IP port numbers, SANA may reference the Internet Assigned Numbers Authority (IANA) port numbers registry within the SANA site, for convenience to the CCSDS community.
 However, the SANA operator shall not make any assignments of that protocol space, since it is not owned by CCSDS.